A San Francisco Bikepacking Overnighter at Kirby Cove

 An Overnight Bike Trip in San Francisco

-Beyond that Eric is really good at organizing and getting people together and this year he wanted to “engage with the homies” every full moon for a little backpacking campout at different locations in the bay area.
-Because the full moon can fall on any day of the week.
-A lot of these bikepacking excursions are just overnighters but some have been longer too.
-I hadn’t made it out to a bike campout yet, but this month was at San Francisco’s Kirby Cove campground - a mere 5 miles from my door - so how could I say no to that?
+Beyond that, Eric is really good at organizing and getting people together and this year he wanted to “engage with the homies” every full moon for a little bikepacking campout at different locations in the Bay Area.
+Because the full moon can fall on any day of the week, a lot of these bikepacking excursions are just overnighters, but some have been longer too.
+I hadn’t made it out to a bike campout yet, but this month was at Kirby Cove campground, a mere 5 miles from my door.
+How could I say no to that?

-We met up at the market, I grabbed a burrito for dinner and some snacks.
+We met up at the market and I grabbed a burrito for dinner and some snacks.
 Friends and new friends stacked up until we were ready to roll around 6:30.
-Although I hadn’t been to Kirby Cove the ride was a familiar one - through the Presidio, over the Golden Gate Bridge then up Conzelman - pretty much the start to any headlands ride from San Francisco.
+Although I hadn’t been to Kirby Cove the ride was a familiar one: through the Presidio, over the Golden Gate Bridge then up Conzelman.
+It's pretty much the start to any Headlands ride from San Francisco.
 Just as you start climbing though, you drop down a dirt road alllll the way to the ocean and the campground at its shore.
-I still can’t get over how beautiful it is here and with a good bit of cloud cover and the sun popping through today was no exception.
+I still can’t get over how beautiful it is here, and with a good bit of cloud cover and the sun popping through, today was no exception.
 The sun shone through as we rolled over the bridge.
-A winding dirt pulled us down to the campground and all the flowers were in bloom for spring.
+A winding dirt road pulled us down to the campground and all the flowers were in bloom for spring.
 The sweet smell of sage and fennel and bay laurel filled the air.
 It really does smell nice in California.

-In the morning we made our coffee (I have been using the tea bag style coffee for camping and it is pretty great) folks headed to work.
+In the morning we made our coffee.
+I have been using the teabag style coffee for camping and it is pretty great.
+Most folks headed to work.
 I said one last goodbye to the beach and then headed on back to the city.

-It is easy to get caught in routine but good to remember that routine is also easy to break it.
+It's easy to get caught in routine, but good to remember that routine is also easy to break.
 We are lucky that in San Francisco you can hop on your bike and ride 5 miles to a beautiful place to spend the night with some friends and still make it to work the next day.
 Chances are there is a place like that near you too.
 I hope you have pals like Eric to get a little campout organized or maybe the motivation to do it yourself.
 You’ll be glad that you did.